QuentinRa/oneaudit/README.md

 * Add Nubela?
 Apollo?
 * Test only one email per domain with verifying emails
 * Add proxy support
+* Improve caching (allow each API to customize the check)
 * Remove backward compatibility caching code
 * email verification documentation
 * reduce the number of requests for snusbase by caching each domain result in the database rather than delegating them